 (i) that person remains behind a protective screen or is wearing a protective apron and —

-A. his presence during the radiographic procedure concerned is necessary;
+A. his presence during the radiographic procedure concerned is necessary; or

 B. he is a medical practitioner responsible for the care of the patient; or